Classic carved living room lamp from the 19th century

 Description

 Classic living room lamp.
 A large vase made of turned wood and carved on only one side, finished in ivory color with gilded carved parts in mek.
-The current finish is not original, as it has been fully restored.
+The current finish is not original, as it has been completely restored.
 Originally, it was an altar handle from the early 19th century, now intended to illuminate a corner of a room.
 Electrified with a large E27 bulb socket with a maximum power of 100 watts.
-It features a pagoda shade.
+It features a pagoda-shaped shade.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details